willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 });
 ```

 Let's then add a simple test to check the integration of our tests.
-First we will create a file with some MochaJS settings inside the `test` folder.
+First, we will create a file with some MochaJS settings inside the `test` folder.
 This will be the initial content of our `mocha.opts`.

 ```bash
 --reporter spec